Sterwen-Technology/navigation_server/doc/Server-Router.md

 #### VEDirect

-This class manages the interface with the VEDirect interface service (see)
+This class manages the interface with the VEDirect interface service (see) and convert the data into NMEA0183 XDR messages.

 | Name    | Type   | Default   | Signification            |
 |---------|--------|-----------|--------------------------|
 | address | string | 127.0.0.1 | IP address of the server |
 | port    | int    | 4505      | listening port           |

+#### DirectCANCoupler
+This coupler class works when a CAN bus interface with socketcan driver is installed on the system.
+Obviously, only NMEA2000 messages can be processed.
+The CAN bus the coupler must be associated with a specific NMEA2000 controller: **NMEA2KActiveController**.
+This controller handles the bus access control protocol and all CAN parameters.

 ### Publishers
 Publishers concentrate messages from several instruments towards consumers.
 Publishers are implicitly created by Servers when a new client connection is created.